Web Infrastructure

 It then uses HTTP (over a TCP connection) to send a GET message and receive a response from the server, which is shown on the screen.

-This is a group project, and each group should have 2 or 3 people.
+This is a group project, and each group should have 2 people.

-You may use any computer (your laptop or a machine in the DC) and any programming language.
+You may use any computer (your laptop or a machine in the DC).
+Use C, C++, or Java, and sockets.`

-Your cache will receive requests from a browser.
+Your program will receive GET requests from a browser.
+(Configure your browser to use your ip/port as the webcache.)

 Project 4: Paper

-A 2-page paper is due on 5/31, when you should also give a 5-min ppt presentation.
+A 2-page paper is due on 5/15, when you will also give a 5-min ppt presentation.

 The presentation should include the problem, the solution, some interesting details, and results.

-You can work alone or in a group of up to 3 people.
+You can work alone or in a group of 2 people.

 Text Book